 Circular business models reuse everything, but they rely heavily on emerging technologies to enable the path to sustainable profitability.

 Companies undergoing digital transformation must rethink every aspect of their business: future vision, strategy, value chain, operations, pricing models, sales channels, and customer engagement.
 This presents a unique opportunity to use data and digital technology more efficiently for circular innovation.

 As Deloitte notes in its “Recipe for Circular Economy Transformation” report, key elements for circular transformation include the Internet of Things (IoT) platforms, artificial intelligence (AI), machine learning, and predictive analytics.
 These elements help companies better understand their use of resources and waste, material flows and areas of inefficiency, and how to deliver customer value.
 These technologies help companies find circular potential hotspots and align business strategy with profit models and pricing strategies.

-Blockchain, augmented reality, optimisation, and smart mobility help companies rethink operations to optimise resources, break down silos, and connect data, devices, and partners.
-Big Data, apps, and e-commerce platforms enable personalisation and create better customer experiences.
-And cloud services, social platforms, data visualisation, and virtual reality (VR) enable engagement and continuous feedback loops for better design throughout the cycle.
+Blockchain, augmented reality, optimization, and smart mobility help companies rethink operations to optimize resources, break down silos, and connect data, devices, and partners.
+Big Data, apps, and e-commerce platforms enable personalization and create better customer experiences.
+And cloud services, social platforms, data visualization, and virtual reality (VR) enable engagement and continuous feedback loops for better design throughout the cycle.

 Explore SAP circular economy solutions

 SAP solutions can help you drive sustainability, compliance and innovation.

 Ideas you won’t find anywhere else

 Sign up for a dose of business intelligence delivered straight to your inbox.